armand1m/armand1m/README.md

 I'm a Brazilian Software Engineer living in Amsterdam since 2018.

-Currently I work as a Senior Software Engineer at [Netflix](https://jobs.netflix.com/teams/).
+Currently, I work as a Senior Software Engineer at [Netflix](https://jobs.netflix.com/teams/).

 Previously, I worked as a Senior Product Engineer at [Framer](https://framer.com) and as a Software Engineer at [Travix](https://travix.com).